oa-labs/arc-ai-digital-ocean/docs/CLI.md

 The CLI uses the centralized `createAgentService` factory function from the shared library, which:

 1. Validates the configuration
-2. Determines the appropriate agent provider (OpenAI or DigitalOcean)
+2. Creates the DigitalOcean agent service instance
-3. Creates and returns the correct service instance
+3. Returns the configured service

 This ensures consistency across all ArcAI  applications (CLI, Slack bot, web app).